 CBD isn’t your average supplement.
 Aside from its purported effects, CBD is also taken in a different way.
 Rather than being swallowed like other supplements, it’s placed under the tongue.

 Why should you take CBD oil under the tongue?
-The mucous membrane and gums absorb the active compounds in the oil quickly, because the layer of tissue is thin.
+The mucous membrane and gums absorb the active compounds in the oil quickly because the layer of tissue is thin.
 It enters the bloodstream directly through capillaries visible under the thin membrane.
-CBD absorption under the tongue also prevents the oil breaking down in stomach acid.
+CBD absorption under the tongue also prevents the oil from breaking down in stomach acid.